Royal College of Paramedics

-The College of Paramedics is the recognised professional body for paramedics in the United Kingdom.
+The Royal College of Paramedics is the recognised professional body for paramedics in the United Kingdom.
 The role of the College is to promote and develop the profession across England, Scotland, Wales and Northern Ireland.

 The college represents the paramedic profession across key organisations such as the Health and Care Professions Council (HCPC), the Department of Health and the Joint Royal Colleges Ambulance Liaison Committee (JRCALC).

 History

 Paramedicine in the UK began with regional schemes in the 1970s, the AEMT oversaw examinations and registration.
 A pass rate of 5% due to the wide syllabus and negatively marked high standards prevented the NHS from adopting the scheme, it would have cost too much and taken too long.
 Individuals had been self funding up to then and using days off as well as leave to undertake hospital training.
 The NHS introduced a national course in 1986 for 'extended care ambulance staff.'
 Existing Paramedics sat a conversion examination in November 1986 with the first certificates being awarded alphabetically.
 Courses began in the following year.
 The introduction of professional national registration of paramedics in 2000 led to a demand for the formation of a new professional body.

 Paramedics were the only professional group in the initial registration to not have clear representation by a central professional body.
 Two members of staff from the then Essex Ambulance Service, Stephen Dolphin and Richard Lane, established a professional association to represent the paramedic profession and undertake the self-regulation of paramedic standards and education required by the HPC.
 The name of British Paramedic Association (BPA) was agreed at an inaugural meeting held at AMBEX in 2001.
 In 2009 the organisation's name was changed to the College of Paramedics.
 This reflected the association's ambitions to be the professional voice of pre-hospital ambulance clinicians, and also to act as the driving authority for increasing the quality of prehospital clinical care education, training, proficiency and continuous professional development.

 In November 2015, the college was awarded registered charity status.

 As of June 2017, the college had a total membership of 12,700 – around 35% of registered UK Paramedics.

 In October 2025, it was announced that the college had been granted permission to use the title "royal".
-From January 2026, the college will officially be known as the Royal College of Paramedics.
+On 1 January 2026, the college’s name officially became the Royal College of Paramedics.